- Are there teacher manuals?

 - What if I am a teacher or part of a co-op and want to use this?

-If you are a teacher, co-op leader or part of a homeschooling group, please contact us as you will have different laws to abide by and different pricing for different licensing.
+If you are a teacher, co-op leader or part of a homeschooling group, please contact us as you will have different laws and licensing to abide by and different pricing for different licensing.
 We will actively monitor downloads and number of prints from a particular source, so please don’t skip this step.

 - Is this a Christian curriculum?

 This curriculum is founded on Christ.
 In that way, yes, it is a Christian curriculum.
 If you’re wondering if it’s something secular parents can use, the answer is also yes.
 You can still have the other benefits of the program even if you choose not to apply the Faith Talk sections.
 Of note: our holiday units are 100% intertwined with the Bible and can be used as devotionals.

 - What are your theological beliefs?